ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 {% note info "Note" %}

 Composite keys are compared lexicographically.
-First, the first coordinate is compared.
-If it matches, the second coordinate is compared, and so on.
-If the A key is the prefix (by coordinates) of the B key, then A <= B. Within each type, values are compared in a natural way.
+First, the first element is compared.
+If it matches, the second element is compared, and so on.
+If the key `A` is an element-wise prefix of key `B`, then, by convention, `A <= B`.
+Within each type, values are compared in a natural way.
 Comparing values of different types depends only on the types, not on the values.
 The order of types is not specified ( `0 < 1`, `0.0 < 1.0`, but you cannot rely on `0.0 < 1`).

 {% endnote %}